Geethen/geeforec.github.io/content/post/practical-4.md

 **Processing**

-We first calculate the sum of rainfall on an annual basis within Costa Rica
+We first calculate the sum of rainfall on an annual basis within Costa Rica.

 ```js
 var annualPrecip = ee.ImageCollection.fromImages(